$5 million medical research grant for occupational dust lung disease

 DSDIP · Australia

-This grant supports medical research to improve the health and wellbeing of workers suffering from occupational dust lung disease, particularly coal workers’ pneumoconiosis and silicosis.
-Funding is intended for research into disease pathogenesis, severity and progression, and early diagnosis, prevention and treatment methods.
+This Queensland grant provides funding for medical research to improve the health and wellbeing of workers suffering from occupational dust lung disease, particularly coal workers’ pneumoconiosis and silicosis.
+It supports research into disease pathogenesis, severity and progression, and early diagnosis, prevention and treatment methods.

 Funding